In the right national park, the birds of the Madagascan woodlands are easily seen and include spectacular endemic species...

 Haliaeetus vociferoides, 'Madagascar Fish Eagle', 'Madagascar Sea-eagle'.

 An endemic family to Madagascar that only includes one species!
+It is in a different family from the 'true rollers'.

 'Cuckoo-Roller'.
 A strange looking bird that is not related to Cuckoos or Rollers.
 (Ankarafantsika National Park).